kiyunkim/Note-to-Self/README.md

 <h1 align="center">Notes</h1>

-<sub>*Notes in this repository is for personal use, and may not contain complete information on each topic.</sub>

 General notes for myself to keep track of my learning.
+<sup>*Notes in this repository is for personal use, and may not contain complete information on each topic.</sup>